So imagine this.

 Life was much simpler in the old days, not so much now.
 Teens these days face peer pressure even in the form of not having something they consider the most basic--mobile phones.
 If you own an older mobile phone, you will probably get laughed at.
 Being a teen these days, the stakes are higher.

+My point?
 As parents, you should never compare your own lives to that of your children.
 Hard work and challenges for them may look different than it did to you.

 2. Comparisons and selective blindness